Billy Gray (comedian): Career

 Gray was studying law when he won a dance contest, and decided to enter show business instead.
-Gray was the onetime owner of the Band Box, a comedy club at 123 North Fairfax Avenue, in Los Angeles, which was previously owned by Lou Costello, who purchased it in 1942 from Pete and Billy Snyder and installed Gray as the emcee in place of Jackie Green.
-Among the performers were Max Rosenbloom, Buddy Hackett, Polly Bergen, Alan King, Billy Barty, Don Rickles and Jackie Gleason.

-He and his partner Jerry Bergen appeared in the MGM two-reeler The Little Maestro in 1937.
+He and his diminutive partner Jerry Bergen appeared in the MGM two-reel short subject The Little Maestro in 1937.
 They split up in 1940.

-Gray acted on the Abbott and Costello radio show in 1942–43.
+Gray appeared on the Abbott and Costello radio show in 1942–43.
 He played a girl named Matilda, whose catchphrase was "I'm only three-and-a-half years old."
-He also appeared on stage with Abbott and Costello in their appearances at military bases during World War Two.
+He also appeared on stage with Abbott and Costello in their appearances at military bases during World War II.

+Billy Gray's Band Box

+Gray is perhaps best known for his long-term operation of a comedy club in West Hollywood, Billy Gray's Band Box.
+In 1942 Lou Costello had purchased the property at 123 North Fairfax Avenue from Pete and Billy Snyder.
+Costello ran The Band Box as a conventional nightclub, with a house orchestra for dancing, and musical and comedy performers entertaining the guests.
+The club's master of ceremonies was celebrity impersonator Jackie Greene; Costello installed Billy Gray as Greene's replacement.
+Among the performers were Maxie Rosenbloom, Buddy Hackett, Polly Bergen, Alan King, Billy Barty, Don Rickles, and Jackie Gleason.
+Gray later took over the club himself, renaming it Billy Gray's Band Box and emphasizing comedy.

+Comedy songwriter Sid Kuller and composer Hal Borne composed a topical novelty song, "Everybody Wants a Little Peace", which Gray recorded as a party record for De Luxe Records in 1948.
+In 1956 Billy Gray presented Sid Kuller's parody of the Lerner and Loewe musical, My Fair Lady, entitled My Fairfax Lady.
+The show, featuring Kuller's new lyrics to the original Lerner and Loewe show tunes, ran for five years at the Band Box until Gray recorded a soundtrack album.
+What had been a strictly local attraction now became a national offering, compelling Lerner and Loewe to sue for infringement.
+Gray was forced to withdraw the album.

 Gray appeared in two feature films: he played the Yiddish-speaking agent of Jack Lemmon and Tony Curtis in Billy Wilder's famous comedy Some Like It Hot (1959) and appeared in Two for the Seesaw (1962) with Robert Mitchum, as Mr. Jacoby.

-Billy was known in the 1960’s for his parody of the Lerner and Loewe musical, “My Fair Lady,” entitled “My Fairfax Lady.”
-It was presented at his own club, the Billy Gray Band Box, in West Hollywood.
-The show ran for five years at the Band Box from 1956 to 1961.

 He also appeared in a 1966 episode of the TV series That Girl.

+Death

 The Band Box closed in 1973 and Gray, who drank heavily, died in poverty in 1978.
 His club is commemorated in the name of a sandwich at Canter's, a nearby Fairfax Avenue deli.